 38. (1) It is an offence punishable on conviction by imprisonment for a period not exceeding 20 years for any person to—

-(a) unlawfully and intentionally communicate, deliver or make available state information classified top secret which the person knows or ought reasonably to have known would directly or indirectly benefit a non state actor engaged in hostile activity or prejudice the national security of the Republic; or
+(a) unlawfully and intentionally communicate, deliver or make available state information classified top secret which the person knows would directly or indirectly benefit a non state actor engaged in hostile activity or prejudice the national security of the Republic; or

-(b) unlawfully and intentionally make, obtain, collect, capture or copy a record containing state information classified top secret which the person knows or ought reasonably to have known would directly or indirectly benefit a non state actor engaged in hostile activity or prejudice the national security of the Republic.
+(b) unlawfully and intentionally make, obtain, collect, capture or copy a record containing state information classified top secret which the person knows would directly or indirectly benefit a non state actor engaged in hostile activity or prejudice the national security of the Republic.

 (2) It is an offence punishable on conviction by imprisonment for a period not exceeding 15 years for any person to—

-(a) unlawfully and intentionally communicate, deliver or make available state information classified secret which the person knows or ought reasonably to have known would directly or indirectly benefit a non state actor engaged in hostile activity or prejudice the national security of the Republic; or
+(a) unlawfully and intentionally communicate, deliver or make available state information classified secret which the person knows would directly or indirectly benefit a non state actor engaged in hostile activity or prejudice the national security of the Republic; or

-(b) unlawfully and intentionally make, obtain, collect, capture or copy a record containing state information classified secret which the person knows or ought reasonably to have known would directly or indirectly benefit a non state actor engaged in hostile activity or prejudice the national security of the Republic .
+(b) unlawfully and intentionally make, obtain, collect, capture or copy a record containing state information classified secret which the person knows would directly or indirectly benefit a non state actor engaged in hostile activity or prejudice the national security of the Republic .

 (3) It is an offence punishable on conviction by imprisonment for a period not exceeding five years for any person to—

-(a) unlawfully and intentionally communicate, deliver or make available state information classified confidential which the person knows or ought reasonably to have known would directly or indirectly benefit a non state actor engaged in hostile activity or prejudice the national security of the Republic; or
+(a) unlawfully and intentionally communicate, deliver or make available state information classified confidential which the person knows would directly or indirectly benefit a non state actor engaged in hostile activity or prejudice the national security of the Republic; or

-(b) unlawfully and intentionally make, obtain, collect, capture or copy a record containing state information classified confidential which the person knows or ought reasonably to have known would directly or indirectly benefit a non state actor engaged in hostile activity or prejudice the national security of the Republic.
+(b) unlawfully and intentionally make, obtain, collect, capture or copy a record containing state information classified confidential which the person knows would directly or indirectly benefit a non state actor engaged in hostile activity or prejudice the national security of the Republic.

 Harbouring or concealing persons

-39. Any person who harbours or conceals a person whom he or she knows, or has reasonable grounds to believe or suspect, has committed, or is about to commit, an offence contemplated in section 36 or 38 , is guilty of an offence and liable on conviction to imprisonment for a period not exceeding 10 years.
+39. Any person who harbours or conceals a person whom he or she knowshas committed, or is about to commit, an offence contemplated in section 36 or 38 , is guilty of an offence and liable on conviction to imprisonment for a period not exceeding 10 years.

 Interception of or interference with classified information